Acknowledgement Letter

 Local Value Added Content

-Refers to products or services that are added locally onto an imported product.
+Refers to the products or services that are added locally onto an imported product.

 Major Projects Skills Guarantee (MPSG)